wcasper/math107spring2022/_posts/2022-02-02-Week-2-Lecture-4.md

 * <a target="_parent" href="../../../extras/textbook.pdf">primary text (link)</a>: chapter 3 section 1 + 2
 * When Life is Linear: chapter 3

-## MATLAB grader
-For some of our homework, we will submit solutions through MATLAB grader, which is already integrated into Canvas.
-You will enter your MATLAB code into the **Script Window** on Canvas.
-You can check your code by pressing the **Run Script** button, which will run the code and display any output.
-This also gives you a chance to see if there are any errors in your code which make MATLAB unhappy.

-When you are ready to hand over your code for grading, you should hit **Submit** button to submit the assignment.
-You have exactly three chances to submit the assignment, so if things don't go perfectly the first time, you can attempt to correct some mistakes.

-Important notes:

-* Make sure to complete the entire assignment before submitting!!
-All of your answers are checked during submission and missing answers are counted as incorrect.
-Don't waste a submission!
-* If your submission has a mistake, be sure to read the error feedback in order to get a better idea of what might have gone wrong!
-* You must submit at least once in order for your homework to be graded.
-Be sure to hit **Submit** at least once before the homework deadline.

 ## Linear combinations